Retiring in Switzerland: A Guide for U.S. Citizens

 Once your long-stay residency visa is issued, you will have 14 days from the time of arrival in Switzerland to apply for a “B” residency permit.

-This is done at the cantonal immigration authority in which you wish to reside.
+This is done at the cantonal immigration authority where you wish to reside.
 Retirees should request a “non-working residency permit.”

 After completing this process and your residency is approved, you will receive an identification card noting your Permit B immigration status.